 Details: Dir.
 George Cukor.
 Perf.
 Katharine Hepburn, Cary Grant, James Stewart, Ruth Hussey, John Howard, Roland Young.
 MGM, 1940.
 Based on the play by Philip Barry.

-Synopsis: A rich socialite’s (Hepburn) ex-husband (Grant) and a reporter (Stewart) show up right before her planned wedding, and romantic complications ensue.
+Synopsis: A socialite’s (Tracy Hepburn) ex-husband (Cary Grant) and a reporter (James Stewart) show up right before her planned wedding, and romantic complications ensue.
 In one scene at the public library, Hepburn and Stewart discuss his book, and a Quaker librarian shushes them.

 Role Call: Hilda Plowright as Librarian—Spinster Librarian/Comic Relief (female)